JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 The application will include a module with shared code for both the iOS and Android platforms.
 The business logic and data access layers will be implemented only once in the shared module, while the UI of both applications will be native.

-The output will be an app that retrieves data over the internet from the public [SpaceX API](https://docs.spacexdata.com/?version=latest), saves it in a local database, and displays a list of SpaceX rocket launches together with the launch date, results, and a detailed description of the launch:
+In the end, you will create an app that:
+* retrieves data over the internet from the public [SpaceX API](https://docs.spacexdata.com/?version=latest),
+* saves the date in a local database,
+* and displays a list of SpaceX rocket launches together with the launch date, results, and a detailed description of the launch.

 ![Emulator and Simulator](android-and-ios.png){width=600}